 Among many fond memories, she cited her father's campaign for state Senate as her favorite.

 "It was a great time for us as a family," Fitzpatrick explained.
 "We worked together toward a common goal, and out the window went our differences of opinion, the things that caused friction.
-There was such joy to have success at this shared endeavor.
-I remember that as a real high point."

 She noted that her late father's Massachusetts Senate service from 1973-80 brought the family to prominence statewide and "really broadened my parents' lives a lot it was very enriching to them, particularly to my mother."
 Jane Fitzpatrick served on the Massachusetts Cultural Council, setting the stage for the family's generous contributions to a long list of Berkshire arts venues, and other nonprofits.